gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Overview

-   This document describes the usage of the Datagram Transport Layer Security version 1.3 (DTLS) {{RFC9147}} protocol for key-managment of the SCTP DTLS Chunk packet protection
+   This document describes the usage of the Datagram Transport Layer Security version 1.3 (DTLS) {{RFC9147}} protocol for key-management of the SCTP DTLS Chunk packet protection
    {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} securing Stream Control Transmission Protocol (SCTP) {{RFC9260}}.
-This combination of specification is intended as an replacement to DTLS/SCTP
+This combination of specification is intended as a replacement to DTLS/SCTP
    {{RFC6083}} and usage of SCTP-AUTH {{RFC4895}}.
 The combination of SCTP DTLS Chunk and the key-management defined in this document we refer to as DTLS in SCTP.